jakekohlhepp/academic-kickstart/content/authors/admin/_index.md

 I am on the job market during the 2022-2023 academic year.

 My CV is available [here](files/kohlhepp_cv.pdf).
 My job market paper is available [here](files/kohlhepp_jmp.pdf).

-I am a proud husband and father.
-My wife and I write a blog where we summarize each week of our marriage [here](https://www.thekohlhepps.com).